RobertWHurst/LucidJS/readme.md

 	emitter.listeners.clear([string event])

-Clears handlers bound to the emitter.
-If an event name is given, only handlers bound to that event will be cleared.
-If no event name is given all bound handlers will be cleared.
+Clears listeners bound to the emitter.
+If an event name is given, only listeners bound to that event will be cleared.
+If no event name is given all bound listeners will be cleared.

 #### Arguments